 Employees look to their leaders to set the tone, establish procedures and create the most positive and rewarding environment possible.
 This is true of all of the levels of leadership, from supervisors all the way up to the CEO.
 As shown in the Towers Watson report, the manager and supervisor directly influence the employees’ desire to stay in the job or look for something else.

-Here are some key points found across many different philosophies about how to create a positive environment.
+Here are three key points found across many different philosophies about how to create a positive environment.

 The annual employee review has gotten an understandably bad rap as a dreaded, once a year exercise.
 The employer and employee sit down in what may or may not be a beneficial discussion of the employee’s performance.